Santana Motor: History

 Land Rover and Santana Motor Company ended their non-competitive agreement with Land Rover in 1983.
 The newer Land Rover 110 and 90 were, in some markets, directly competing against Santana's for the first time.
-Santana's continued to offer a more robust platform with leaf springs (instead of coil springs found on defender models) and heavier-duty axels.
+Santana's continued to offer a more robust platform with leaf springs (instead of coil springs found on Defender models) and heavier-duty axles.

 The two companies continued to share most components and coordinate global sales in certain markets, with Santana continuing to sell to South America, Central America, Spain, and parts of Africa.
 Land Rover and Santana had a unique relationship with other markets as well, including Iran.
 Iran was the region's largest automotive market and the largest in the region for Land Rover.
 Secondary to sanctions put in place after the revolution in Iran, Land Rover was unable to sell directly to Iran or to Land Rover's long-time partner in the country, Morattab Khodro.
 Parts and complete knockdown kits were sold to Iran through Santana.

 In 1990 Land Rover and Santana terminated their licensing agreement.

 In 1994 Morattab Khodro purchased the entire production line for the Santana 2500 DL and DC range of vehicles.